 What are the concrete applications of this connection?

-Purchase requests, as well as order and stock management, are carried out in ERP.
-Orders are linked to Mobility Work via the intervention number, so that users can analyze the necessary information from their ERP in Mobility Work’s analytical tool.
+Purchase requests, as well as order and stock management, are carried out in enterprise resources planning software.
+Orders are linked to Mobility Work via the intervention number, so that users can analyze the necessary information from their enterprise resources planning software in Mobility Work’s analytical tool.

-The parts are associated between Mobility Work CMMS and the ERP via the article code number.
-Every hour, the ERP system updates certain information, including the quantity and location of the spare parts directly in Mobility Work CMMS.
+The parts are associated between Mobility Work and the ERP via the article code number.
+Every hour, the enterprise resources planning software system updates certain information, including the quantity and location of the spare parts directly in Mobility Work.
 This step allows technicians to easily access all spare parts information from their mobile app without going through the ERP, installed on a desktop computer and offering a complicated interface.

-Finally, spare parts are taken of the stock in the ERP, and associated with Mobility Work CMMS via a task number.
+Finally, spare parts are taken of the stock in the enterprise resources planning software, and associated with Mobility Work via a task number.
 All these parts produced are copied into the CMMS in the interventions, and enriching equipment nomenclatures.

 Pierrick Pincemin also says: “We can cross Mobility Work data with our ERP’s.
 We are able to track hours in the application, as well as SAP hours and machine’s spare parts tracked under SAP.
 From there, we can finalize costs, either for production, or on equipment or sub-equipment, which leads us to ask ourselves the following question: should we maintain our equipment or invest?
 In the end, this allows us to justify production investments”.

-The data copied following this connection can then be collected by Mobility Work CMMS’ analytical tool, in the form of tables, graphs and dynamic indicators.
-With Mobility Work maintenance management app’s APIs, connect any system (production for example) to your CMMS to send or receive all kinds of data (MTBF, availability rates, scrapping rates, etc.).
+The data copied following this connection can then be collected by Mobility Work analytical tool, in the form of tables, graphs and dynamic indicators.
+With Mobility Work maintenance management app’s APIs, connect any system (production for example) to your maintenance management software to send or receive all kinds of data (MTBF, availability rates, scrapping rates, etc.).
 Possibilities are endless!

-For more information about the connection between your ERP and Mobility Work, please feel free to contact us.
-If you want to know more about the features offered by our next-gen maintenance management application, watch our video presentation.
+For more information about the connection between your ERP and our CMMS Mobility Work, please feel free to contact us.